-Scale histograms were generated for all utterance movies by applying a vertical one dimensional recursive median sieve to each frame.
+Scale histograms were generated for all utterance movies by applying a vertical one dimensional sieve to each frame.
 The vertical dimension of all images is 60 pixels so this is the dimensionality of each scale histogram.
 All recognition experiments were performed using the first two utterances from each of the ten talkers as a training set (20 training examples per utterance) and the third utterance from each talker as a test set (10 test examples per utterance).
 Classification was done using 10 state, left to right HMMs with each state associated with a single Gaussian density with a diagonal covariance matrix.
 All HMMs were implemented using the HTK Hidden Markov Model Toolkit V1.4.

-To further reduce the size of the visual feature vector principle component analysis (PCA) was applied to the entire data set.
-Experiments have used 10 (accounting for 95% of variance) and 20 (99%) coefficients.
-Further experiments have compared simple averaging of adjacent values and using scale histograms generated from zero padded images (this has the effect of preserving the largest scale, i.e. 'dc' values) and performing PCA using both covariance and correlation matrices (to ignore or imply equal importance of all variables).
+To further reduce the size of the visual feature vector principle component analysis was applied to the entire data set.
+Figure 3 shows the variance accounted for as a function of the number of PCA coefficients used.
+Experiments have used 10 (95%) and 20 (99%) coefficients.
+Further experiments have compared simple averaging of adjacent values and using scale histograms generated from zero padded images (this has the effect of preserving the 'dc', i.e. largest scale, values) and performing PCA using both covariance and correlation matrices (to ignore or imply equal importance of all variables).
+All results are summarised in Table 1 which also shows results for classification with appended delta coefficients.
 All visual results were obtained using visual features interpolated from 40ms to 20ms frame rates.
+Figure 4 shows the results for the best visual